lightonai/paradigm-client/README.md

 ## Access to LightOn Paradigm

-Try our Paradigm LLM at https://www.lighton.ai/fr/paradigm.
+Learn more about Paradigm: https://www.lighton.ai/fr/paradigm.
-See some Paradigm user cases at https://www.lighton.ai/fr/blog/ai-use-case-5.
+For a list of use cases: https://www.lighton.ai/fr/blog/ai-use-case-5.